lukacu/20x20/README.md

 Repository consists of several parts

  * Lua code that is run on a Wemos D1 micro controller which controls an addressable LED strip of 400 diodes.
 This are the `core` and `tiles` folders.
  * The `firmware` folder contains code for building a suitable firmware image.
 The code requires custom native modules as well as a predefined set of standard modules.
-The `build_firmware.sh` script can be used to build the firmware using the [https://hub.docker.com/r/marcelstoer/nodemcu-build](nodemcu-build Docker container).
+See the section below for more information.
  * Python `tools` that are run on a computer and provide a simple emulator, a converter of images to sprites and a tool that uploads files to the micro controller.
 Install requirements from the `requirements.txt` file to use them.
  * Some graphics `resources`.